 Thanks to a number of controversies over the last few years, more and more Facebook users are choosing to disconnect from the incredibly popular social media network.
-It’s nearly impossible to use the platform now without wondering what information Facebook has on you and what they’re doing with that information.
+It’snow nearly impossible to use the platform without wondering what information Facebook has on you and what they’re doing with that information.

 Whether you’re concerned about how Facebook protects your privacy or you’re worried about Facebook’s role in spreading disinformation in regard to political elections, there are plenty of reasons you might want to leave Facebook behind.